CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 This file is also available in the CIS-CAT-Pro-Dashboard bundle, you will just need to replace the pertinent information, marked with <>, with the specifics of your environment.

-**Security Considerations**

-We want the ccpd-config.yml to be as secure as possible.
-Only the tomcat user needs to be able to read the file.
-We recommend limiting permissions to the file by running the following commands:

-	> sudo chown tomcat ccpd-config.yml
-	> sudo chgrp tomcat ccpd-config.yml
-	> sudo chmod 400 ccpd-config.yml

 ### Mail Configuration ###
 CIS-CAT Pro Dashboard utilizes the Grails `mail` plugin in order to send email messages from time to time, including password reset requests.
 CIS-CAT Pro Dashboard must be able to connect to and utilize a valid SMTP server in order to send these email messages.